ramirezraph/vue-classroom/README.md

 Hirold B. Bartolay <br />
 Jeff Andrei M. Lacerna <br />

+## Project Status
+The project is still being developed.

 ## Setup
 To run this project, install it locally using npm: